We are installing three garden beds at different locations in Fishermans Bend - it's a seat, a garden bed and compost.

-We’ve now confirmed our local Community Champions who will help look after the benches during the trial period, but there are still plenty of ways for you to get involved!
+We’ve now confirmed our Business and Community Champions who will help look after the benches during the trial period:

 Pilot collaborators